carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --section-data

  When used with :option:`--sections`, display section data for each section shown.
+This option has no effect for GNU style output.

 .. option:: --section-mapping